 There are 5 categories here.
 Build Quality, Features, Daily Performance, Reliability and Value.

-Keyboards that stand the test of time do very well here, whilst cheapo Poundland keyboards won’t.
+Keyboards that stand the test of time will do well here.
 It’s sometimes hard to determine the reliability of a keyboard, especially when they’re brand new.
 In this case, my score will be weighted towards brand reputation and personal experience.

 There are 5 categories here.
 Smoothness, Weighting, Sound, Typing Performance and Gaming Performance.